 Do Both Spouses Have to Agree to Divorce?

 To end the marriage, it is enough for one partner to make the decision to get a divorce.
-However, for the divorce to finalize, it is crucial for both partners to sign the divorce documents.
+However, for the divorce process to finalize, it is crucial for both partners to sign the divorce documents.
 They may refuse to sign the paper and then you will have to take legal action.

 You can start with the process and file a petition for divorce.
 This is also called a complaint for divorce.
 This way you can get a contested divorce because there is no need for your spouse to give their signatures.
 However, if you want an uncontested divorce then they must sign the divorce paperwork.
 Both of these options come with their own problems but a skilled attorney can guide you the right way.